 If you’re planning to write a clinical paper summary or scientific literature review of a published journal article from a peer-reviewed medical journal, these useful suggestions will help guide your writing.

 Reading clinical research in medicine and science forms the foundation of your health writing.
 Your reading might be used to inform your health writing projects and articles, or for background to learn more about the health niche you work in.

-When it’s time to write a clinical summary of a research paper, it can be quite different to simply comprehending research findings.
-It’s easy to underestimate how much time you may need to write a summary compared to reading papers for background.
+When it’s time to write a clinical paper summary of a research paper, it can be quite different to simply comprehending research findings.
+It’s easy to underestimate how much time you may need to write a summary compared to reading papers for the background.

 What is a clinical paper summary?

 A clinical paper summary is essentially a journal summary, usually designed to be used for a specific purpose such as marketing or education.

 Writing a summary involves working to a project brief, which will outline how long the summary needs to be, the intended audience and the writing style.
 It also involves selecting relevant content for key messaging and ensuring you’re accurately transcribing the results.

 If you’re wondering how to make sure you’re meeting all the requirements for writing an article summary, have a read of these few suggestions so you don’t miss any key aspects.